openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
 MUST NOT be used otherwise.
 The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.
 * Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`:
   * `pre-authorized_code`: REQUIRED.
 The code representing the Credential Issuer's authorization for the Wallet to obtain Credentials of a certain type.
 This code MUST be short lived and single use.
 If the Wallet decides to use the Pre-Authorized Code Flow, this parameter value MUST be included in the subsequent Token Request with the Pre-Authorized Code Flow.
   * `user_pin_required`: OPTIONAL.
-Boolean value specifying whether the AS expects presentation of a user PIN along with the Token Request in a Pre-Authorized Code Flow.
+Boolean value specifying whether the AS expects presentation of the End-User PIN along with the Token Request in a Pre-Authorized Code Flow.
 Default is `false`.
-This PIN is intended to bind the Pre-Authorized Code to a certain transaction to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate user.
+This PIN is intended to bind the Pre-Authorized Code to a certain transaction to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate End-User.
 It is RECOMMENDED to send a PIN via a separate channel.
 If the Wallet decides to use the Pre-Authorized Code Flow, a PIN value MUST be sent in the `user_pin` parameter with the respective Token Request.
   * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the Wallet SHOULD wait between polling requests to the token endpoint (in case the Authorization Server responds with error code `authorization_pending` - see (#token_error_response)).
 If no value is provided, Wallets MUST use `5` as the default.
   * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
 MUST NOT be used otherwise.
 The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.